thekuolab/cydno_female_preference/README.md

   - Mate time: hour at which mating occurred (hour_minute or "NA")
   - Preference: which male mated with the female (red, white, or NA)
   - White_male_ID: unique ID of the male from the white treatment
-  - White_male_age: age of the male from the white treatment
+  - White_male_age: age of the male in days from the white treatment
   - Red_male_ID: unique ID of the male from the red treatment
-  - Red_male_age: age of the male from the red treatment
+  - Red_male_age: age of the male in days from the red treatment
   - Female_ID: unique ID of the female
-  - Female_age: age of the female
+  - Female_age: age of the female in days
   - Mate duration: minutes from the beginning of the experiment to mating.
 Experiments in which mating never occurred were recorded as NA.
   - Cage: Number of the experimental cage